Cataracts

 How a cataract forms

 As the cataract grows, the clouding becomes worse.
 A cataract scatters and blocks the light as it passes through the lens.
-This prevents a sharply defined image from reaching your retina.
+This prevents a clearly defined image from reaching your retina.
 As a result, your vision becomes blurred.

 Cataracts usually happen in both eyes, but not always at the same rate.
 The cataract in one eye may be worse than the other.
 This causes a difference in vision between eyes.